 This post may contain affiliate links.
 Please see our disclosure policy.

 These meatballs without breadcrumbs are a traditional recipe with a twist!
-Garlic, oregano, and parsley combine with ground sunflower seeds for a nut free, low carb alternative that’s delicious, tender, and flavorful.
+Garlic, oregano, and parsley combine with ground beef for a breadcrumb-free alternative that’s delicious, tender, and flavorful.

 Cooked meatballs in a white bowl.

-Serve these meatballs in many different ways – with a spaghetti squash marinara, roasted mashed cauliflower, or a salad with homemade ranch dressing.
+Serve these meatballs in many different ways – with lazy lasagna, spaghetti squash marinara, baked goat cheese pasta, or a salad with Mediterranean salad dressing.
 Or try these Mediterranean meatballs for a twist.

 Why You’ll Love This Recipe

-Omitting breadcrumbs entirely does change the texture and forming the meatballs takes a little more effort.
-A lot of recipes will sub nut flours but this can be an issue for a lot of people with nut allergies, as well as those on a low tyramine diet.
+This is my go to meatball recipe when I don’t have any breadcrumbs in my pantry.
+It’s quick, easy and simple, but packs lots of flavor.
+While a lot of recipes will sub nut flours, this can be an issue for people with nut allergies, as well as those on a heal your headache diet.
 You’ll love this recipe because it’s:

 • Simple – Easy to make and quick!